waw-muzik/rfcs/active-rfcs/0003-api-payload-and-status.md

 # Detailed design

-To add this new functionality, we need to review all the adonis services, so that they always return status codes with an established payload.
+To add this new functionality, we need to review all the adonis services, so they always return status codes with an established payload.

 We will use the status codes according to what is defined in [RFC7231](https://tools.ietf.org/html/rfc7231#section-6) and will be grouped into: